NateHawk85/Nathans-DnD5e-Foundry-Modules/README.md

   One of the most important and impactful combat modules out there.
 There's too many functions to list, and if you want to automate your combat, this is absolutely necessary.
 It works extremely well when combined with the [Midi QoL](https://foundryvtt.com/packages/midi-qol/) module.
 Requires
   [SocketLib](https://foundryvtt.com/packages/socketlib).

+  NOTE: When modifying Active Effects, you're given an [ActorData](https://foundryvtt.com/api/data.ActorData.html) object to work with.

 ### Core Settings